 COMFORT comes last – I would rather see a child in an uncomfortable carrier that was safe, than fast asleep slumped into a tight ball or folded over in a cradle carry, however comfortable it is.
 However, you and your child are likely to enjoy and appreciate a carrier that is pleasant to use, fits well and does not cause back pain.

 When you come to the sling library, we will show you have to position your baby safely and comfortably.
 At first, we will show you using one of our weighted sling dolls so that you can practise before trying with your own child.

 You will receive one of these leaftlets reminding you about sling safety.
 It goes over the "ABCs" and also reminds you about the correct clothing in a sling.
 There is also a section that goes over what should and shouldn't be done whilst wearing a sling- for example, whilst our friends in the Netherlands often wear a sling whilst cycling, we cannot promote this in the UK as the cycling infrastructure is not there.
-The general rule of thumb is that if you wouldn't do it whilst holding a baby in your arms, you shouldn't do it whilst wearing a sling.
+The general rule of thumb is that if you wouldn't do it whilst holding a baby in your arms, it's best not to do it whilst wearing your child in a sling.

 We will not leave you unsupported once you arrive home.
-When you are with us, we will discuss which baby carrying videos are best for your needs- whether you are interested in learning how to breastfeed in a sling or need to remember how to adapt a sling for your child's needs, we will send you an email within 24 hours of leaving us.
+When you are with us, we will discuss which baby carrying videos are best for your needs- whether you are interested in learning how to breastfeed in a sling or need to remember how to adapt a sling for your child's needs, we will send you an email detailing useful information.

 Please get in touch if you have any queries about baby carrying or the sling library.